cybershanti6-scshackathon/CyberSafe/README.md

 ---

-## 🌐 After Starting
+## 🌐 Getting Started

-⚠️ Note About the Live Demo
+⚠️ Note About the Project

 The live demo is hosted on Render's free tier.
 Because of Render's free-tier behavior, the service may go to sleep after a period of inactivity.